ServiceNow/azimuth/docs/docs/key-concepts/smart-tags.md

 [:material-link: Similarity Analysis](similarity.md) provides more information on how similarity is computed.

-* `few_similar_train`: The utterance has very few similar utterances from the same class in the training set.
+* `conflicting_neighbors_train`: The utterance has very few similar utterances from the same class in the training set.
-* `few_similar_eval`: The utterance has very few similar utterances from the same class in the evaluation set.
+* `conflicting_neighbors_eval`: The utterance has very few similar utterances from the same class in the evaluation set.
 * `no_close_train`: The closest utterance in the training set has a similarity below 0.5.
 * `no_close_eval`: The closest utterance in the evaluation set has a similarity below 0.5.